Arabic literature

 Arabic literature (الأدب العربي / ALA-LC: al-Adab al-‘Arabī) is the writing, both as prose and poetry, produced by writers in the Arabic language.
 The Arabic word used for literature is Adab, which comes from a meaning of etiquette, and which implies politeness, culture and enrichment.

 Arabic literature, primarily transmitted orally, began to be documented in written form in the 7th century, with only fragments of written Arabic appearing before then.

 The Qur'an would have the greatest lasting effect on Arab culture and its literature.
 Arabic literature flourished during the Islamic Golden Age, but has remained vibrant to the present day, with poets and prose-writers across the Arab world, as well as in the Arab diaspora, achieving increasing success.

+Based on the important number of surviving Islamic manuscripts, with a large part of them being in Arabic, Dutch Arabist Jan Just Witkam has argued that "Arabic traditional literature is probably the largest body of literature in the world."

 History

 Pre-Islamic poetry

 Pre-Islamic Arabic poetry is referred to in traditional Arabic literature as al-shiʿr al-Jāhilī, "poetry from the Jahiliyyah".
 In pre-Islamic Arabia, markets such as Souq Okaz, in addition to Souq Majanna and Souq Dhi al-Majāz, were destinations for caravans from throughout the peninsula.
 At these markets poetry was recited, and the dialect of the Quraysh, the tribe in control of Souq Okaz of Mecca, became predominant.

 Days of the Arabs, tales in both meter and prose, contains the oldest extant Arabic narratives, focusing on battles and raids.
+Poets were spokesmen of the tribe and propagandists who rallied warriors, attacking rivals through hijāʾ and satire, and preserved historical records of battles, genealogies, and diplomacy.
+The poetry of Antarah ibn Shaddad of Banu Abs and Amr ibn Kulthum of Taghlib preserved tribal ideals of honour, lineage, warfare, and collective memory.